 This Health Impact Review focused on the most direct pathway between provisions in the bill and health outcomes and health equity.
-Evidence for other potential pathways are discussed below.

-Initiation and use of other flavored tobacco products
+We also examined the potential impact of the reinvestment of tax revenue and use of vape products for cessation.